XpiritBV/azure-sap-automation/GITHUB.md

 When this is done, you can close this issue and new issues using the issue template **create a new environment**.

 ## Create a new environment issue

+# GitHub runner troubleshooting

+The GitHub runner is a self-hosted runner that runs the GitHub Actions.
+If you encounter issues with the runner, you can troubleshoot the runner by following these steps.

+- Validate the runner is registered in your repository and is **Online** or **Active** in the `Settings` - `Actions` - `Runners` in the GitHub repository.
+- Validate the runner is installed on the VM by validating the output of the VM extension Custom Script named `configure_deployer` in the Azure Portal.
+- Validate the

+# Cleanup
+Delete Azure Resources
+Delete GitHub runner
+Delete GitHub App
+Delete GitHub repository
+Delete Entra ID App registration(s)